better-labs/betteroms/docs/design-betteroms-orig.md

 (as of 9/29)

 ## TL;DR
 A single‑user, batch‑executed trading orchestration tool for Polymarket on Polygon.
-It accepts JSON trade plans (with a **paper vs. live** toggle), runs on an hourly cron, and executes/updates/cancels orders via Polymarket APIs.
+To be used for both live trading and paper trading (for benchmark purposes).It accepts JSON trade plans (with a **paper vs. live** toggle), runs on an hourly cron, and executes/updates/cancels orders via Polymarket APIs.

 Future phases add price triggers, expirations, and (optional) delegated smart‑contract signing to avoid handling raw private keys.

 ---